-PCSW Activity C urrent St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) EHS-AA and/or AEC will review all construction and renovation plans for use of structural and non-structural BMPs to prevent receiving water quality from the impacts of development and limit the rate at which surface water runoff discharges from any specific site to not exceed the pre-development hydrologic regime.
+PCSW Activity C urrent Sta atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) EHS-AA and/or AEC will review all construction and renovation plans for use of structural and non-structural BMPs to prevent receiving water quality from the impacts of development and limit the rate at which surface water runoff discharges from any specific site to not exceed the pre-development hydrologic regime.
 The number of sites implementing various non-structural and structural BMPs will be tracked annually for subsequent reporting.
-FY 2008- 2009 (annual) √ √
+FY 2008- 2009 (annual) √ √ √

-- The U-M utilizes a variety of structural BMPs.
+- The U-M utilizes a variety of structural and non-structural BMPs.
 Some are installed to comply with post-construction standards and others are installed as acts of good environmental stewardship and community benefit.
+Storm water controls installed or utilized during this reporting period include the following: - Snow Storage Program: EHS-AA, with the input of other F&O departments, develops a Snow Storage strategy that is updated each year to minimize impacts to the environment, storm water infrastructure, and active construction sites.
+Erosion eels are often used to protect storm drains and direct melting runoff appropriately. - Dean Road Transportation Center: Two aboveground detention basins and seven (7) water quality units.

-Storm water controls installed during this reporting period include the following: - Dental School addition: An underground detention system and two water quality units. - Central Campus Classroom Building: A water quality unit, pervious pavement, and underground infiltration and detention systems. - Murchie Science Building (Flint): A bioswale, a small area of pervious pavement, and a water quality unit. - There are over 288 structural storm water BMPs installed throughout the UMAA, UMF, and UMD campuses. http://ehs.umich.edu/environmental/water/stormwater/storm-water-control-measures/
+There are over 296 structural storm water BMPs installed throughout the UMAA, UMF, and UMD campuses. http://ehs.umich.edu/environmental/water/stormwater-storm-water-control-measures/